 There are different forms of hypoxia, caused by a variety of physiological factors.
 The four general categories are:

-- Hypoxic hypoxia: Insufficient oxygen in the blood, which affects the tissues of the body.
+- Hypoxic hypoxia: Characterized by normal oxygen capacity but diminished oxygen tension in the arterial blood with the result of varying degree of hemoglobin unsaturation.
 Causes can include hypovolemia, obstruction, decreased cardiac output, and coronary artery disease.

 - Anemic hypoxia: Caused by a reduction or dysfunction in hemoglobin, which reduces the oxygen-carrying capacity of the blood.
 Can be secondary to anemia, hemorrhage, hemoglobin abnormalities, carbon monoxide, and certain medications, such as sulfa drugs.